rakhimov/scram/doc/fta_mcs_algorithm.rst

 The second operation is to find modules (independent sub-trees) of the tree.
 Modules are defined as gates or group of events that do not have common events or modules with other gates.
-Modules are analyzed as a separate and independent fault trees.
+Modules are analyzed as separate and independent fault trees.
 If a module appears in the final minimal cut sets, then the cut sets are populated with the minimal cut sets of the module.
 This operation guarantees that the final joint cut sets are minimal, and no expensive check for minimality is needed.
 However, most complex fault trees do not contain big modules in their original Boolean formula.

 In order to simplify the Boolean formula of a fault tree and group independent subtrees, formula rewriting can be attempted.
 One of the goals of this procedure is to reduce the number of common events and gates.
-This procedure may also help to isolate those events and gates that appear in multiple places in a fault tree, making the modularization process more effective.
+This procedure may also help isolate those events and gates that appear in multiple places in a fault tree, making the modularization process more effective.

 Minimal Cut Set (MCS) Generation Algorithm
 ==========================================

 Steps in the algorithm for minimal cut set generation from a fault tree.
-This algorithm is similar to the algebraic method or MOCUS expansion.
+This algorithm is similar to the MOCUS algorithm.

 **Rule 1.** Each OR gate generates new rows(sets) in the table(set) of cut sets